 Office of the Board of Regents

-The Office of the Board of Regents provides support to the regents and consists of nine members serving staggered six-year terms, one elected from each of Colorado's seven congressional districts and two from the state at-large.
+The Office of the Board of Regents provides support to the Regents, which consists of nine members serving staggered six-year terms, one elected from each of Colorado's seven congressional districts and two from the state at-large.
 The board is charged constitutionally with the general supervision of the university and the exclusive control and direction of all funds of and appropriations to the university, unless otherwise provided by law.

 Office of the President